Allocation Rules1. Eligibility for Student Housing

 • 6 years for doctor (medical)

-Families can stay for a maximum 6 years, each of the couple can´t get a full stay for their studies.
-Their stay in Student housing counts although the spouse was registered for the apartment some of the time.
+Family/couples apartments; each individual can not get a full stay for their studies.
+Their stay in Student housing counts although the spouse was registered for the apartment at some time.

 Tenants who graduate in June can stay to the end of their current contract.
 Those who graduate in February can stay to the end of May and those who graduate in October can stay until the end of the year.